choria-io/website/docs/content/autoagents/_index.md

 This feature is available since *Choria Server 0.11.0*
 {{% /notice %}}

-{{% notice warning %}}
-This is a preview level feature, we're including to seek community feedback on an MVP level feature set
-{{% /notice %}}

 ## Use Cases

 These agents are designed to run continuously for the life of the Choria Server where they manage the node or environment the node runs in.